• Skip to main content

 Biosketch

-Julia Gray is an interdisciplinary cultural and performance studies scholar, critical social science researcher and artist-practitioner (playwright/theatre director), and currently a Visiting Scholar at Sensorium, a research centre embedded in The School of the Arts, Media, Performance & Design at York University.
-Her program of research crosses the arts, humanities, social sciences and health sciences to elucidate social experiences and overturn cultural assumptions of embodied difference, including disability and aging.
-This work takes an intersectional approach and is oriented to real world change through the overlapping interests of 1) drawing on arts-based and other critical qualitative approaches to explore the complexities of embodied difference, 2) exploring the ways people make art(s) as part of being in health settings and in the world, and 3) critically theorizing arts-based and critical/post qualitative methodologies.
-Her work is informed by feminist and queer phenomenology, critical disability theory, social and cultural theory, aesthetic philosophy, post-humanism and theatre and performance theories.
+Julia Gray is an interdisciplinary cultural and performance studies scholar, critical social scientist, and artist-practitioner (playwright/theatre director).
+She is currently an Assistant Professor, Teaching Stream, in the Department of Health and Society at University of Toronto Scarborough, specializing in Health Humanities.
+Her program of research incorporates methodologies and theoretical bearings from the arts, humanities and social and health sciences to interrogate notions of inclusion related to aging and disability; she aims to bolster senses of belonging by engaging different ways of becoming and knowing through performance and the arts.
+This work takes an intersectional approach and is oriented to real world change through the overlapping interests of 1) drawing on arts, performance and critical qualitative approaches to explore cultural assumptions and social experiences of aging and disability; 2) exploring the ways people make performances and art(s) as part of being in health and community settings and in the world, focusing on culture and well-being; and 3) critically theorizing performance, arts-based and qualitative methodologies.
+Her work is informed by feminist and queer phenomenology, critical disability theory, social and cultural theory, aesthetic philosophy, and theatre and performance theories.

 Research Interests